bdelanghe/amz_sp_api/lib/fulfillment-inbound-api-model/docs/FbaInboundApi.md

 label_type = 'label_type_example' # String | The type of labels requested.
 opts = {
   number_of_packages: 56, # Integer | The number of packages in the shipment.
   package_labels_to_print: ['package_labels_to_print_example'], # Array<String> | A list of identifiers that specify packages for which you want package labels printed.
-Must match CartonId values previously passed using the FBA Inbound Shipment Carton Information Feed.
-If not, the operation returns the IncorrectPackageIdentifier error code.
+If you provide box content information with the [FBA Inbound Shipment Carton Information Feed](https://developer-docs.amazon.com/sp-api/docs/fulfillment-by-amazon-feed-type-values#fba-inbound-shipment-carton-information-feed), then `PackageLabelsToPrint` must match the `CartonId` values you provide through that feed.
+If you provide box content information with the Fulfillment Inbound API v2024-03-20, then `PackageLabelsToPrint` must match the `boxID` values from the [`listShipmentBoxes`](https://developer-docs.amazon.com/sp-api/docs/fulfillment-inbound-api-v2024-03-20-reference#listshipmentboxes) response.
+If these values do not match as required, the operation returns the `IncorrectPackageIdentifier` error code.
   number_of_pallets: 56, # Integer | The number of pallets in the shipment.
 This returns four identical labels for each pallet.
   page_size: 56, # Integer | The page size for paginating through the total packages' labels.
 This is a required parameter for Non-Partnered LTL Shipments.
 Max value:1000.
   page_start_index: 56 # Integer | The page start index for paginating through the total packages' labels.
 This is a required parameter for Non-Partnered LTL Shipments.